nikki-05/MediChat/README.md

 ->Create a .env file in the root directory of the project.
 Add the following to the .env file:
--REACT_APP_API_KEY=your-google-generative-ai-api-key   (create your own API key from Google AI studio)
+-REACT_APP_API_KEY=your-google-generative-ai-API-key   (create your API key from Google AI studio)

 ->Start the development server:

 -npm start
 ->Open the app in your browser at http://localhost:3000.

+## For any queries and help please contact
+nikitatewari1633@gmail.com

 And you are good to go! :)